Riiid-Team/AI-Learning/README.md

 </p>

 ### 5. Conclusions

+#### Key Findings
+- Performance decreases on incomplete sentences and narration.
+- Performance increases with explanations and visuals.
+- Lectures don't significantly impact performance.

 #### What was the best model?
 - LightGBM: AUC score of .744
 - The LightGBM model surpassed the baseline by 0.24, which is a 47% improvement (which is a comparison of the difference between the scores divided by the baseline).

+#### Recommendations
+- Offer more study material for difficult subjects
+- Revise lectures to strengthen understanding through context
+- Use model to tailor content to student's needs

+#### Expectation
+- Riiid's program will better prepare students for the TOEIC

 ### Future Investigations
 #### What are your next steps?